James Long (filibuster): Death

-Long was imprisoned for a time in San Antonio and in Monterrey, Nuevo León.
+Long was imprisoned for a time in San Antonio, Texas San Antonio and in Monterrey, Nuevo León.
 He was transported to Mexico City in March 1822 to plead his case before Mexican President Agustín de Iturbide, but on April 8, 1822, he was shot and killed by a guard.
 One of Long's followers, Benjamin Milam, believed that Trespalacios, who had been captured and freed, had bribed the guard to kill Long.

 Long's widow, Jane Long, claimed to be the first woman of English descent to settle in Texas.
 She gave birth to Mary James Long, said to be the first child born in Texas of English descent, a claim which has been disproved by census records from 1807 to 1826 which show a number of Anglo-American births.
 Throughout a long winter, she and her children struggled as she waited for her husband's return.
 At one point, several Karankawa Indians appeared, but Long fired a cannon each day to make them think there was an army stationed there.
 During the spring, the news of her husband's death finally reached her.
 Jane Long left Texas but returned in the 1820s as a bona fide colonist.